Veeva Vault CRM Suite to Unlock Greater Customer Centricity with Launch of Service Center

 More than 15 companies are already live on Vault CRM since its release in April 2024 to all new customers.
 Veeva CRM migrations will begin for smaller customers later this year.
 Some larger customers are planning to start their migration programs in early 2025.
 The first large global top 20 biopharma is expected to complete its migration to Vault CRM by the end of 2025.

-Learn more about how life sciences companies can achieve commercial excellence through connected software, data and processes at the Veeva Commercial Summit in Korea.
-Life sciences industry professionals can register at https://www.veeva.com/kr/events/korea-summit/.
+Learn more about how life sciences companies can achieve commercial excellence through connected software, data and processes at the Veeva APAC Commercial Summits in Asia Pacific.
+Life sciences industry professionals can register at https://www.veeva.com/ap/events/commercial-summit-asia-pacific/.

 "Veeva Vault CRM, Service Center, and Campaign Manager form the core of the Veeva Vault CRM Suite, an industry-specific suite of cloud applications that brings together sales, marketing, medical, and service to enable true customer centricity.
-Along with Veeva Open Data, customers can access high-quality reference data that works seamlessly in the CRM Suite to provide a better customer experience," said Jiwon Park, senior director and head of Korea commercial at Veeva.
+Along with Veeva Open Data, customers can access high-quality reference data that works seamlessly in the CRM Suite to provide a better customer experience," said Sudhir Kandarth, general manager, Veeva APAC.

 About Veeva Systems